easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20180330
+## updated the ADAMS model to input: joint torque output: joint angle
+linmod('model') would run into error

+tried to provide equilibrium point but the error stayed the same

+one reason could be that the accuracy of the equilibrium point was not enough so "it could not initialize"

+another question was how the linmod() function could tell the "state vector" of the system

+my system should be x = [joint_angles; joint_angles_dot], u = joint_torques, y = joint_angles

+## tested nonlinear hydraulic system with linmod()
+it worked pretty well and it generated states on its own

+but this counted for nothing b/c the model was built in Simulink where there were explicit integrator block to help it determine states

+still, how it determined states and how it matched states with initial conditions were pretty magical

+it could add extra states according to its own algorithm

+## used linmod() on the ADAMS model
+the previous problem seemed to be that there were multiple "control" modules active

+disabled all the rest and export control plant again

+linmod() could run but it gave back nothing useful

+the "state" of the system seemed to be 1 and couldn't be changed

+this might indicate that linmod() cannot be used over ADAMS model

 # 20180325
 as stated in the other repo, this work would have its own repo and this is it